Microsemi/switchtec-dma/README.md

 #### Fabric DMA client interface

-In fabric mode, the Switchtec DMA driver extends the provider interface of the Linux DMAEngine framework, which means all of the current provider interfaces can still be used.
+In fabric DMA mode, the Switchtec DMA driver extends the provider interface of the Linux DMAEngine framework, which means all of the current provider interfaces can still be used.
 For example, a fabric DMA client can use dma_request_channel() to get a DMA channel, dmaengine_submit() to submit a